NCAEE Region 6 Conference: "Teachers, Pass the Torch!"

 To begin, I just want to say that I LOVE learning and enjoy getting better at my craft- teaching, presenting, coaching, blogging, etc.

-An opportunity arrived in my inbox to present at a regional professional development session hosted by North Carolina Association of Elementary Educators here in Charlotte.
+An opportunity arrived in my inbox to present at a regional professional development session hosted by North Carolina Association of Elementary Educators [NCAEE] here in Charlotte.
 I jumped at the chance to reach more teachers and strengthen my presenting skills.

 Preparation: